 5 – Based on the answers to those questions above, decide whether to pursue domestic, international, or foster adoption.
 (More about each of these in another post, too!)

 6 – FINALLY: contact the appropriate agency or organization and begin the mountain of paperwork.
 Remember, at this point there is still plenty of time to change your mind, but filling out the forms and starting any necessary training are great ways to be sure you’re really thinking through the realities.

 DO YOU HAVE QUESTIONS?
 It might take me a while to get back to you, but I’m always willing to answer questions if I can!
-Leave a comment below, send me a message, or post on my facebook page, where there are a bunch of wonderful adoptive parents who are also more than willing to help or give advice!
+Leave a comment below, or post on my facebook page, where there are a bunch of wonderful adoptive parents who are also more than willing to help or give advice!